NandhiyaSethu/HR-Attrition-Analysis/README.md

 ## About Me

-Transitioning from 5 years of Application Support (Aria project) to Data Analytics.
 This project demonstrates data preparation, pivot table analysis, and dashboard storytelling skills.

 - LinkedIn: [your LinkedIn URL]
 - GitHub Portfolio: [your GitHub URL]